 Terazosin is used on its own or together with other medicines to help keep your blood pressure under control.
-It lowers the blood pressure by relaxing the blood vessels.
+It lowers blood pressure by relaxing the blood vessels.

 Take Terazosin exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 You may take this medicine with or without food.
-Try to take it the same time each day.
+Try to take it at the same time each day.